CISDC/CISDC.github.io/README.md

-# MIT Vaccine Website
+# Data Informatics Centre for Epidemiology

-This repo has the source code for the pandemic.mit.edu website.
+This repo has the source code for the dice.pathcheck.org website.